 City of Richmond School Board III.
 PURPOSE The application is for final Location, Character, and Extent review of exterior window renovations at Overby-Sheppard Elementary School at 2300 1st Avenue.
 IV.
 SUMMARY & RECOMMENDATION The intent of the proposed project is to provide a more secure environment for students and staff during the day and when the school is not in session.
 The proposal seeks to replace existing Plexiglass panels that were originally used to replace broken glass, with a combination of transparent laminate glass and frosted glass.
 In addition to increased security, the proposal seeks to prevent further vandalism and to reduce utility and maintenance costs.
 Staff is generally supportive of this application as the resulting UDC subcommittee held an in-depth discussion, an onsite analysis, and compromised with all parties involved including the principal of the school and representatives from Richmond Public Schools.
 This application speaks to enhanced security by maintaining visibility to the exterior while, simultaneously, retaining the value in obscurity should an external threat arise.
 In terms of character, the existing building consists of many windowless facades thus making windows a defining architectural feature of the building.
 The replacement of Plexiglass with transparent-materials allows for the continuation of this feature.
-Therefore, Staff recommends that the Urban Design Committee recommend that the Planning Commission approve as submitted.
+Therefore, the Urban Design Committee recommends that the Planning Commission grant final approval with the following conditions: • If there are budgetary constraints to the scope of the application, elevations labeled 12,13,14,15, and 16 may substitute the milky white glass material (MW) with bronze paneling.
 Staff Contact: